godwintrav/Nonprofit-Compliance-Checker-Microapp/README.md

 ## Overview

 This project is a full-stack web application designed to help users check the compliance status of nonprofit organizations.
 It uses as a microfrontend and microservice architecture, allowing users to input an EIN (Employer Identification Number), retrieve compliance data from the Nonprofit Check Plus API, and display the results in a user-friendly interface.
-Additionally, it logs search history to a mock backend.
-You can access it on this link: https://frontend.compliance-checker.gooinfo.xyz/
+Additionally, it logs search history to the backend.
+You can access the live app on this link: https://frontend.compliance-checker.gooinfo.xyz/

 ## Features